Research Paper Assignments ~

-Before you begin to write anything, you must choose a topic.
-This is the first important step in research paper writing because the topic you choose is a major determinant of whether you will have the drive to write a winning paper.
+Before you begin to write anything, you must choose a topic (engage in brainstorming).
+This is the first important step in research paper assignment writing because the topic you choose is a major determinant of whether you will have the drive to write a winning paper.
 It is always advisable to select a topic that you know you feel passionate towards.
 Choose a topic that you feel challenges you and is intriguing at the same time.
 It should also be unique and have enough information readily available for use.
 If you have any arising questions, feel free to approach your Professor to seek necessary clarifications.

-2. Conduct Some Research
+2. Conduct some research

 Having come up with a topic you find interesting, you can move on to the next step.
-Finding information to build your research paper is the next step.
+Finding information to build your research paper assignment is the next step.
 It is always advisable to start any academic writing within a reasonable time towards the deadline to avoid last-minute rushes.
-An early start also gives you ample time to conduct all the necessary research which you require to come up with that research paper.
+An early start also gives you ample time to conduct all the necessary research which you require to come up with that research paper assignment.

 Use any academic material to your advantage to come up with necessary information.
 The internet and library are the very first places students rely on when it comes to conducting research and gathering information.
 While conducting research, ensure that you jot down important points and arrange them so that they can be of assistance to you when you move on to the next step.

-A thesis statement explains the main aim of your research paper to the audience.
-Everything else you write in the body of the research paper should build upon your thesis statement.
+A thesis statement explains the main aim of your research paper assignment to the audience.
+Everything else you write in the body of the research paper assignment should build upon your thesis statement.
 Think of it as a question which your essay is going to be answering.
 Ensure that you keep the statement short and precise.
 It should not exceed two sentences, and it should be included in the first sentence of the introductory paragraph.

-4. Make an Outline
+4. Design an outline

-Once you have exhausted the research section and you have written down important points and summarized them, you can come up with an outline of the research paper.
+Once you have exhausted the research section and you have written down important points and summarized them, you can come up with an outline of the research paper assignment.
 This is like mapping out how your paper will be written.
 You can decide which points are going to be the main ones and which ones will help in building upon the paper.
-You can also decide on which ones to be included as the introduction part of the paper, which ones will make up the body of the research paper, and which ones are going to come at the conclusion of the paper mainly known as the closing statement.
+You can also decide on which ones to be included as the introduction part of the paper, which ones will make up the body of the research paper assignment, and which ones are going to come at the conclusion of the paper mainly known as the closing statement.
 Ensure to include the references to the points while at this step to help make work easier as you continue.
-Your outline should be arranged in the format in which the research paper will follow; it should also build upon your thesis statement and target to answer the lingering questions to help the audience relate to your thesis statement.
+Your outline should be arranged in the format in which the research paper assignment will follow; it should also build upon your thesis statement and target to answer the lingering questions to help the audience relate to your thesis statement.

 Always remember to ask yourself who your target audience is.
-They must be able to feel that they relate to the subject of the research paper and to understand the aim of the research paper.
+They must be able to feel that they relate to the subject of the research paper assignment and to understand the aim of the research paper assignment.
 If you feel that a certain point will not be clearly understood, ensure that you break it down to something that they can easily comprehend.
 You should be able to show that you understand the purpose of the paper from their point of view.

-6. Writing the Research Paper
+6. Writing the Research paper assignment

-The introduction should include the thesis statement at the beginning of the paragraph to help guide the audience on which issues you will be tackling on your research paper.
+The introduction should include the thesis statement at the beginning of the paragraph to help guide the audience on which issues you will be tackling on your research paper assignment.
 You should use the main points in your outline as the guiding factors on what should come first and to also help support your thesis statement.
 Remember to include evidence to back up your claims.
 Ensure that you offer enough clarification where necessary to help your audience understand and relate better.

-Your research paper should feel like it is building with every main point that you include.
+Your research paper assignment should feel like it is building with every main point that you include.
 Where necessary every paragraph should target a single main point and elaborate on it before moving on to the next one.
 Again, remember to include evidence form your research back up your claims.

-7. Proof-reading and Editing
+7. Proof-reading and editing

 While at this, you should check on the grammar and punctuation to further perfect your work and also ensure the tenses are in the correct form.